REGINA ZIELEKE

 October 2019 - ongoing

-Research on contrastive discourse connectives and discourse structure, cooperation with the team around Claudia Maienborn at the Institute of German Language and Literatures, and teaching two semester periods per week.
+Research on discourse markers, genericity, and cognitive processes; cooperation with the team around Claudia Maienborn at the Institute of German Language and Literatures, and teaching four semester periods per week.

 November 2015 - June 2019